About the Department

 - PEO3: To inculcate the ethics and the professionalism among the graduates that is to be practiced in their profession considering public health & safety, societal and environmental factors.

-- PO1: Acquire in-depth knowledge of a specific discipline or professional area, including wider and global perspective, with an ability to discriminate, evaluate, analyse and synthesize existing and new knowledge.
+- PO1: Acquire in-depth knowledge of specific discipline or professional area, including wider and global perspective, with an ability to discriminate, evaluate, analyse and synthesize existing and new knowledge.

 - PO2:Analyse complex engineering problems, apply independent judgement for synthesizing information to make intellectual and/or creative advances for conducting research in a wider theoretical and practical context.